Control Shelly devices with Homey

 This Homey app allows you to control a variety of Shelly devices.
 New Shelly devices are released to the market at a steady pace.
-Support for missing devices will be added in the future if requested based on my available time and ability to add support without actually owning the device.
+Support for new devices will be added in time.
+See below if you want are missing a devices you want to see added to the app.

 Add your Shelly device in Homey just like you would add any other device.
 Enter the IP address and the polling frequency in the pairing wizard.
 If you have set a username and password to access your Shelly device you need to enter these during pairing as well.
 Connect the device and you are good to go.

 Most Shelly devices are capable of notifying Homey when a specific action has taken place.
 For instance a short- or longpress of a switch.
 If you have a supported device and you want to be able to use this functionality you will need to perform an extra action.

 - Open the settings of your Shelly device through the Homey app by long pressing the device and selecting the cogwheel.

 - Select the option “Maintenance Actions” (if this is not available for your device then it does not support these actions)

 - Click the option “Set callback URLs for triggers” and wait for confirmation

 - Open the webinterface of your Shelly or the official Shelly smartphone app and under the actions tab of your Shelly devices disable the actions you will not be using.
 This will prevent unnecessary network traffic between Homey and your Shelly.